-Just got to Fresh 70 Crusader?
-Good job!
-Welcome to the REAL D3!
+Got your Crusader to Level 70?
+Now what?
 Your goal is to get your FREE SET ASAP.
 In this guide, you’ll learn exactly what to do for each step, ultimately leading to the end-game as your Fresh 70 Crusader.

 Click below to reveal the instructions you need for each step:

-Click on the tabs to see Seeker of the Light’s “Big 3” gems, and “others”.
+Click on the tabs to see Thorns of the Invoker’s “Big 3” gems, and “others”.